rezafouladian/TallyArbiter-WioTerminalListener/readme.md

+# Tally Arbiter Wio Terminal Listener
-# Tally Arbiter M5Stick-C Listener
+Tally Arbiter Wio Terminal, based on [Tally Arbiter M5Stick-C Listener by Joseph Adams](https://github.com/josephdadams/TallyArbiter-M5StickCListener).
-Tally Arbiter M5Stick-C Listener was written  by Joseph Adams and is distributed under the MIT License.
+This code is distributed under the MIT License.

-Tally Arbiter M5Stick-C Listener is an accessory program that allows you to connect to a Tally Arbiter server and control an M5Stick-C ESP32 Arduino device from M5Stack based on the incoming tally information.
+Tally Arbiter Wio Terminal Listener is an accessory program that allows you to connect to a Tally Arbiter server and control a Wio Terminal Realtek RTL8720DN Arduino device from Seeed Studio based on the incoming tally information.

 To learn more about the Tally Arbiter project, [click here](http://github.com/josephdadams/tallyarbiter).